Celebs Who Fell In Love With Their Bosses

 Stiller has been married to actor Christine Taylor since 2000, after they met when she auditioned for a TV pilot he directed for a show called "Heat Vision and Jack."
 While the show never got picked up, the couple quickly hit it off and began dating, going public at the 1999 MTV Movie Awards.
 They appeared together in "Zoolander" a year after getting married, and Taylor also had small roles in Stiller's films "Dodgeball: A True Underdog Story" and "Tropic Thunder."
 The couple shares two children, Ella and Quinlin, and were on a solid track until their 2017 separation.
 Stiller and Taylor got back together during the COVID-19 pandemic, during which they moved back in together.

-Harry Styles romanced Olivia Styles after she cast him in her film Don't Worry Darling
+Harry Styles romanced Olivia Wilde after she cast him in her film, Don't Worry Darling

-In case you thought it was only male directors who fell in love with their female actors, we would like to introduce the case of Olivia Wilde and Harry Styles (even though you would have to have been living under a rock for the last couple of years to have missed this one).
+In case you thought it was only male directors who fell in love with their female actors, we would like to introduce the case of Olivia Wilde and Harry Styles' relationship (even though you would have to have been living under a rock to have missed this one).
 Wilde and Styles met when the filmmaker was looking for a replacement for actor Shia LeBeouf, who was at one point attached to star in her project "Don't Worry Darling."
-As the director of the film, Wilde obviously had a large say in who was cast, and she fell for Styles's charisma and charm.
+As the director of the film, Wilde obviously had a large say in who was cast, and she fell for Styles' charisma and charm.
 And it turns out she did not just fall for the international pop star as an actor, because the two quickly became one of the most talked about couples in the world.

 Rose McGowan was engaged to her Planet Terror director Robert Rodriguez